theolebeau/thlb_website/content/publication/elena paper 2/index.md

 ---
 title: 'Simulating the LOcal Web (SLOW)
-II.
-Properties of local galaxy clusters'
+V. Thermodynamic Properties and Evolution of Local Galaxy Clusters'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here